Tokenization

 NOTE

-We provide a separate command-line tool (Algorand Token Creation (C#)) to allow for token creation independent of the Nexus platform.
-This tool can be used by our partners (in consultation with us if needed) to create new tokens and take ownership of the private key of the Creator account.
+These tools can be used by our partners (in consultation with us if needed) to create new tokens and take ownership of the private key of the Creator account.
 The private key of this Creator account is only shared once with the operator of the tool.

 Contact us for more information on key management of regulated EMTs in Nexus.

-Pegged token
+Pegged Token

 Currency-Pegged Token (CPT)

-CPT balance
+CPT Balance

 Asset-Pegged Token (APT)

-APT balance
+APT Balance

-Stable coin
+Stable Coin

 Taxonomy